openAIP/openaip-openair-parser/README.md

 Usage: cli [options]

 Options:
-  -f, --input-filepath <inFilepath>    The input file path to the openAIR file -o, --output-filepath <outFilepath>  The output filename of the generated geojson file -V, --validate                       If set to true, validates geometries.
+  -f, --input-filepath <inFilepath>    The input file path to the openAIR file.
+  -o, --output-filepath <outFilepath>  The output filename of the generated geojson file.
+  -V, --validate                       If set to true, validates geometries.
 Defaults to true.
   -F, --fix-geometry                   If set to true, tries to fix geometries.
 Note that this may change the original airspace geometry!
 Defaults to false.
   -E, --extended-format                If set to true, parser expects the extended OpenAIR format.
 Defaults to false.
-  -h, --help                           output usage information
+  -h, --help                           Output usage information.
 ```

 Simple command line usage: